avef100/Magisk-Binaries/README.md

-USAGE: patch, sign, and verify your boot.img by hand. becuase why the hell not, and maybe im obssed with toying with firmware images. or maybe i have to much time on my hand, or maybe, just maybe, im paranoid and scared my phone is spying on me and therefore cant use magisk, so ill get crafty and patch it by hand ;)
+USAGE: patch, sign, and verify your boot.img by hand. becuase why the hell not, or maybe your obssed with toying with firmware images. or maybe you have to much time on my hand, or maybe, just maybe, your paranoid and scared your phone is spying on you and therefore cant use magisk, so let's get crafty and patch it by hand ;)

 #CREDITS
 All credits should be redirected to the absolute genius, Topjohnwu, the creater of the magic, and he also made magisk. (see what i did there)